 We wish there was a way around the life-bleaching process of applying for visas.
-There isn't.
+Sadly, there isn't.

-The very first Mongol Rally in 2002 made it to the Iranian border before Mr Tom and Mr Joolz got turned away for their lack of paperwork.
+During the very first Mongol Rally in 2002, Mr Tom and Mr Joolz made it as far as the Iranian border before they got turned away for their lack of paperwork and their lingering smell.
 Since then, we've come to accept that visas are a painful but unavoidable part of modern travel.
-Like being surrounded by music that you last heard at your high school disco and getting force fed passages from Shantaram from a guy so stoned he hasn't noticed he's not wearing trousers.
+Like being surrounded by music that you last heard at your school disco and getting force fed passages from Shantaram from a guy so stoned he hasn't noticed he's not wearing trousers.

 With the Mongol Ralliers in mind, we asked Julia, Global Operations Manager what are the worst mistakes she's come across in her time on the bureaucratic front lines.

 If you're a Mongol Rallier, you've got your very own Mongol Rally VM homepage.
-We're also going to remind you that you'll get a fiver off every visa if you use the discount code in your emails.
+We're also going to remind you that you'll get £5 (or $10) off every visa if you use the discount code in your emails.

 Have you got a drink?
 Then we'll begin.

 Mistake 1 - Not Applying For The Visa

 Yup.
 Not getting the Visa you need is probably the worst mistake to make, yet every year an impetuous team decides to chance it.